Daniel Pollack-Pelzner

 Author of

-My Shot: The Education of Lin-Manuel Miranda (Simon & Schuster, 2026)
+Lin-Manuel Miranda: The Education of an Artist (Simon & Schuster, 2025)

 Daniel is a visiting scholar at Portland State University, the scholar-in-residence at the Portland Shakespeare Project, and a frequent guest lecturer at the Oregon Shakespeare Festival.
 In 2016, he received the Graves Award from the American Council of Learned Societies for outstanding teaching in the humanities.